-16. Valentine’s Day in Paris
+17. Enjoy Valentine’s Day in February

 And while your shopping your hearts out during the winter sales, perhaps you also want to buy a ring?
 It may be the depth of winter, but what could be more romantic than Valentine’s day in the City of Lights.
 No tourists, no lines, just you and your loved one, could it be more perfect?